Saturday, August 20, 2022

 Taking the custom orders.
 Some of the younger set couldn't wait.

-The event included an informational display board telling the history of the banana split, who invented it, where the first one was served, and the town that erected a historical marker and sculpture to mark the spot.
+The event has included an informational display board telling the history of the banana split, who invented it, where the first one was served, and the town that erected a historical marker and sculpture to mark the spot.
 Latrobe, Pennsylvania, secured its place in history when the first banana split was created there in 1904.
 The bananas came from New Orleans.
 The display even included a commemorative brick from the place where the first banana split was served.

 Many famous celebrities have joined in regularly-held festivities to mark the occasion.